franiglesias/versiontag/README.md

 ## Known limitations

-You should update your master before running `versiontag` in order to get the latests tags from the remote repo.
+You should update your master before running `versiontag` in order to get the latest tags from the remote repo.

 ## Contributors